Adloya/Toaster/README.md

 ## Credits
 Toaster is mainly beeing developed by [Adloya](https://dsc.bio/Adloya) who owns it and who is the head-developer of it, he is a part of the [Adloteam](https://discord.gg/mxqVDtGksb)

-Toaster is kindly hosted on [Im-a-penda-guy's](https://github.com/im-a-panda-guy/) VPS
+Toaster is kindly hosted by [Im-a-penda-guy](https://github.com/im-a-panda-guy/)

 ## Commands